 This is creamy, fluffy, buttery mashed potatoes taken to a new level!
 The cabbage gives this side dish a texture and sweetness that's "magically delicious"

-If you are a fan of mashed potatoes, (who isn't) you're going to be instantly hooked on this deliciously Irish version.
+If you are If you are a potato lover, (who isn't?) you're going to be instantly hooked on this deliciously Irish version.

 This is an easy-to-make and simple recipe using just a few ingredients.